Frequently asked questions (FAQ's) when applying for AMHSW status

 How much does the assessment cost and if my application is not successful will the assessment fee be refunded?

-To apply for accreditation as a Mental Health Social Worker there is an assessment accreditation fee.
-The fee, covers two separate costs.
-The first, incorporates the cost of conducting the assessment, this equates to $470.
-The second, is the accreditation membership cost, which annually equates to $208.
-If an applicant applies between May to December, the full fee amount is required (assessment cost plus full accreditation membership cost) this amount equates to $678.
-If an applicant applies between January to April, the amount required incorporates the assessment cost plus half the accreditation membership cost, therefore the required amount during this time will be $578.
-Both amounts are inclusive of GST.
-Should an applicant not meet the requirements, the accreditation membership cost will be refunded (either $208 or $100 depending on the time of year).
+Fees information for the AMHSW credential.
+The fee covers two separate costs: The assessment fee and the annual fee.
+If an applicant applies between May to December, the full fee amount is required (assessment cost plus full accreditation membership cost).
+If an applicant applies between January to April, the amount required incorporates the assessment cost plus half the annual accreditation fee.
+The costs are inclusive of GST.
+Should an applicant not meet the requirements, the accreditation membership cost will be refunded